What are they?

 Skin and eye contact with nitrogen oxide gases or liquid nitrogen dioxide can cause irritation and burns.

-Long-term exposure to nitrogen dioxide can cause:
+Long-term exposure to low levels of nitrogen dioxide can cause:

 - Respiratory infections